ponylang/mkdocs-theme/README.md

 # Ponylang Mkdocs Theme

-A customized theme based off https://github.com/squidfunk/mkdocs-material for MkDocs of the Ponylang Standard Library documentation.
+A customized theme based on https://github.com/squidfunk/mkdocs-material for MkDocs of the Ponylang Standard Library documentation.

 ## Usage